Skip to main content

 Takeaways

-• Inspect the generated response_format, not just your model definition
+• Inspect the generated response_format, not just your model definition.

-• Nested Pydantic models can produce much larger schemas than expected
+• Nested Pydantic models can produce much larger schemas than expected.

 Flattening the Generated Schema (Python)